VirgileVP/CoreWar/README.md

 For this project we had to develop a virtual machine where programs fight, an assembler that compiles the programs, and some example programs.

 I wrote virtual machine and the n-curses visualizer.
-I've design and develop the project architecture with [Jody Frankowski](https://github.com/jody-frankowski).
+I've designed and developed the project architecture with [Jody Frankowski](https://github.com/jody-frankowski).

 We used [custom test
 framework](https://github.com/jody-frankowski/42/tree/master/libunit) made by Jody Frankowski for the unit tests.